sablier-labs/docs/docs/concepts/13-glossary.md

 ## Foundry

-[Foundry][foundry] is the application development toolkit that has been used to develop the Sablier Protocols.
+[Foundry][foundry] is the application development toolkit that has been used to develop the Sablier Protocol.

 ## Gas Fee